 Not only needs but demographics.
 What trends can be discerned in the economic forces acting on your customers and the ecology of your partner and supplier ecosystem?

-The checklist is helpful.
-The main thing to take away is that customer intimacy, and therefore those who are closest to your customers, is a significant source of innovative insight.
-Looking to adjacent industries for component technologies and methodologies to apply to your current market is another good source of inspiration.
-Third, assessing the total cost to acquire and own your solution, and any attendant delays and/or risks you impose on your customers, is a good place to hunt for opportunities to add value to your product.
+I hope you find these questions helpful.
+The main thing to take away is that customer intimacy is a significant source of innovative insight.
+Always involve anyone on your team working closely with customers or prospects to craft product plans.
+Encourage your engineering staff to have regular customer contact; don’t have them work in isolation or only through sales, support, and marketing intermediaries.
+Look at adjacent industries for component technologies and methodologies to apply to your current market.
+Objectively assessing the total cost to acquire and own your solution and any attendant delays and/or risks you impose on your customers is a good place to hunt for opportunities to add value to your product.

 Pingback: SKMurphy, Inc. » For New Products Prospect Objections Are Valuable Data